sigstore/docs/content/en/faq.md

 ### What security checks do you use internally?

 We’ve adopted a security disclosures and response policy to make sure we can responsibly handle critical issues.
-We have an initial Security Response Committee, who for each vulnerability reported will coordinate to create the fix and release, and keep the committee looped in.
-The policy in full is here: <https://github.com/sigstore/.github/blob/main/SECURITY.md>.
+We have an initial Security Response Committee, who for each vulnerability reported will coordinate to create the fix and release, and communicate the process.
+You can read the [full policy on GitHub](https://github.com/sigstore/.github/blob/main/SECURITY.md).

 ### How does Sigstore integrate in-toto?